levizwannah/mpesa-sdk-php/readme.md

 # Mpesa SDK for PHP
 A **Clean, Elegant, and Independent** PHP SDK for interacting with Safaricom Daraja APIs.
 The SDK is purely object-oriented and easy to understand and use.
 It has no dependency and hence can be used in any PHP project: plain or framework-based.

 # Requirement
 - PHP version >= 7.4
+- You have read the documentation of the Daraja API: This SDK mainly abstracts everything for you and makes it easy to integrate M-Pesa.
+So, ensure you have looked at the Daraja documentation.
+Not to understand it, but just know what data are being sent and received.
+That makes it easy to understand this SDK.

 ## Get it with Composer
 ```composer require levizwannah/mpesa-sdk-php```